seagreen/station/README.md

 # Design

+(This covers the design of Station, not card stores in general.
+For info on the latter, see [card_stores.md](./docs/card_stores.md).)

-Card stores are built in layers of abstraction.
+Station is built in layers of abstraction.
 Higher layers know about lower layers but not vice-versa.
-We'll explore these layers using the first card store implementation, Station.
+Let's start at the bottom ...

 ## Layer 1 - Blobs

-(Blobs are the same as in [Camlistore](https://camlistore.org/doc/terms#blob))

 Finite sequences of 8-bit bytes.

-Identified by a hash or hashes.
-Station uses a [base64url](https://tools.ietf.org/html/rfc4648#section-5) encoded [BLAKE2b](https://blake2.net/) hash.
+This is the same as in [Camlistore](https://camlistore.org/doc/terms#blob).

 Immutable (in the Haskell sense of being [inhabited by ⊥](https://en.wikipedia.org/wiki/Bottom_type), this is to reflect the reality that sometimes data is deleted locally to save space).

+Identified by a [base64url](https://tools.ietf.org/html/rfc4648#section-5) encoded [BLAKE2b](https://blake2.net/) hash.
+More hashes may be added later.

 ## Layer 2 - Cards